Murder Molducci, the pharmacists: "Too many suspicious recipes for heavy drugs". The doctors: "He managed himself" - Breaking Latest News

 The complaint presented by pharmacists: “Too many prescriptions and suspicious handwriting”

-In today’s hearing, the Court, presided over by Michele Leoni (subordinate judge Antonella Guidomei), listened to the testimony of several doctors who had treated Molducci and of pharmacists in relation to the various medicines the Campiano doctor used.
+In today’s hearing, the Court, presided over by Michele Leoni (subordinate judge Antonella Guidomei), listened to the testimony of various doctors who had treated Molducci and of pharmacists who had prescribed various medicines that the Campiano doctor used .
 The first to sit at the bench of heads was Giorgia Borghi, pharmacist and former director of the municipal pharmacy 1 of Ravenna (the one in via Berlinguer).
 The pharmacist, Angela Scorza explains to the public prosecutor, in 2021 had turned to the director of the municipal pharmacy 8 (Molducci stocked up on medicines in both pharmacies) after noticing, starting from spring 2020, “a very high amount of recipes containing prescriptions for many drugs, even heavy ones, such as Diazepalm, Toradol, painkillers and benzodiazepines, which can be abused, even 5-6 boxes for each medicine and even 7-8 prescriptions every two days, both at pharmacy 1 and at 8” registered and signed by Doctor Molducci.

 But these recipes, in addition to the suspicious quantity – “we didn’t understand why so many medicines were prescribed for a single person, even though they were valid because Molducci was still registered with the Order of Doctors” – made pharmacists doubt for another reason too : “At the beginning they had a certain handwriting, after a while it changed – reports Borghi – We asked the woman who collected the medicines for Dr. Molducci, who I believe was the carer, and she said that he was very ill and could not to hold the pen in her hand, so she filled out the prescriptions for him.
 However, the signature was from the doctor, so we could not refuse to give him the medicines.
 However, in January 2021 we filed a complaint, as we also noticed that the amount of prescribed drugs continued to grow.
 From that moment, after the complaint, the requests for medicines stopped almost immediately”.